wimdeblauwe/vite-spring-boot/README.md

 When running in DEV mode, this will point to the HMR server of Vite so live reloading works.
 When running in BUILD mode, the manifest JSON that Vite generates is read and the links to the compiled assets are generated.

+> [!IMPORTANT]
+> If you add an entry point here, you also need to add it to your `vite.config.js`, otherwise the production build will
+> not pick it up!

 ## Contributing